Survivor stories: Ayline Calderon-Vega

 And where are you now? (physically and emotionally)

-I was 9 years old when the bridge collapse and now I'm 19.
+I was 9-years-old when the bridge collapsed and now I'm 19.
 Since then a lot has changed.
-This coming up semester will be my second year of college.
+This coming semester will be my second year of college.
 I am attending Normandale Community College.

 © 2017 KARE-TV